Table of Contents

 Consumers aren’t the only ones who have to worry about check floating.
 Many banks, credit unions, and financial institutions have to deal with the challenges of check floating, and often on a much larger scale.
 Obviously, it takes time, effort, and expense to deal with checks bouncing and being returned.

-If a financial institution discovers that one of its consumers has been taking advantage of the float period, they might close the account.
-If they find evidence of illegal activity, such as check kiting, they would likely turn the case over to the local authorities.
+If a financial institution discovers that one of its consumers has been taking advantage of the float period, it might close the account.
+If it finds evidence of illegal activity, such as check kiting, it would likely turn the case over to the local authorities.

 Another way to reduce check float is through the use of technology.
 Electronic checks and other forms of online payments can help reduce the amount of time that it takes for money to move from one account to the other.
 That can help you hold yourself accountable and make sure you aren’t transferring out more money than you have on deposit.